saifmasterschool/allyoucaneat/README.md

 ---

-Experience the simplicity and reliability of stock updates with **SMS - Stock Alert Service**!
+Experience the simplicity and reliability of stock updates with **SMS - Stock Market Service**!